A children series dedicated to friendship

 Anna Church, Author and Illustrator

 Anna was born on an Iowa farm.
 However, when she got married and had two children she became a world traveler.
-She now has four grandchildren, but still has time to create her books with her partner, Nicole Taylor.
+She now has five grandchildren, but still has time to create her books with her partner, Nicole Taylor.
 The creation of the little bug who just wanted a hug sprouted from a character the author, Anna Church, had been using for years in her classroom.
 She has a B.S. and a M.S. in Elementary Education and has taught many years overseas.
 Her books and vivid illustrations are based on her overseas experiences and background in early childhood development.
-When she is not writing or illustrating children’s books, she is enjoying time with her grandchildren, designing jewelry, studying yoga or hiking in new places.
+When she is not writing or illustrating children’s books, she is enjoying time with her grandchildren, designing quilts, studying yoga or hiking in new places.

 Nicole Taylor, Author and Illustrator

 Nicole Taylor spent her childhood throughout the United States, as well as a significant part of her youth in Egypt and Indonesia.
-Nicole attended University of Noth Flordia and received her B.F.A. in Graphic Design.
+Nicole attended University of North Florida and received her B.F.A. in Graphic Design.
 After graduation, Nicole and her husband moved to Texas where she received her M.A. in Advertising from the University of Texas at Austin.
 Nicole is a professor at the Art Institute of Austin and an active freelance Project Manager and Designer.
 Nicole spends her weekends with her energetic daughter and son, playing outside and reading stories.
 She hopes that she can create books that children across the world can learn from and enjoy.

 I just wanted to let you know how our 3 year-old enjoys your wonderful book series!
 We’ve been reading the first Hug-A-Bug book to him since he was an infant, and it has been one of his favorites ever since.
 The beautiful colors and illustrations captivated him, and the message captivated us.
 As we started reading Hug-A-Bug Travels to Egypt, it also became an instant favorite.
 When asked his favorite part of Hug-A-Bug’s trip, he will excitedly answer “I loved all of it!”
 We love it because it exposes him to other traditions and cultures that we might not experience otherwise.